 - United States Department of Health and Human Services.
 National Institutes of Health.
 National Institute on Aging (1-R01 AG04146)

 Scope of Study

-Subject Terms: career goals, divorce, dual career couples, family work relationship, gender roles, life plans, marital instability, marital satisfaction, marriage, occupational status, personal finances
+Subject Terms: career goals, divorce, dual career couples, expectations, family life, family work relationship, gender roles, health, life events, life plans, marital instability, marital satisfaction, marriage, occupational status, personal finances

 Geographic Coverage: United States

 Universe: All intact marriages in the continental United States with partners between the ages of 18 and 55 living in households with telephones.

 ICPSR distributes a companion study to this collection titled FEMALE LABOR FORCE PARTICIPATION AND MARITAL INSTABILITY, 1980: [UNITED STATES] (ICPSR 9199).

 Sample: National probability sample.
 The sample was selected using a random digit dialing cluster sampling technique.